 Evaluation Criteria and Weighting

-The 24 criteria in the PNA prioritization framework acknowledge the role of parks as critical infrastructure not just for recreation but for addressing equity, resiliency, and other City/County priorities.
+The 24 criteria in the PNA prioritization framework acknowledge the role of parks as critical infrastructure not just for recreation but for addressing equity, resiliency, and other City and County priorities.
 Many criteria touch on several of these themes.

 The criteria do not equally indicate the level of need in a community.
 To account for this, each criterion was given a weight based on input from the PNA Steering Committee–high, medium, or low.
 In the overall prioritization, the high weight criteria counted 3 times as much as the low weight criteria, and the medium weight criteria counted twice as much as the low weight criteria.

-RAP will use both the overall priority score as well as each existing or prospective park site’s scores on specific criteria to plan for the future.
+RAP will use both the overall priority score as well as each existing or New Park Priority Area’s scores on specific criteria to plan for the future.
 Because conditions vary from site to site, the specific criteria scores can help RAP identify the most critical guidelines and recommendations to focus on at each site.
 For example, the tree species composition criterion, which measures the percentage of a site’s tree canopy that is made up of native species, may lead RAP to focus on the guideline pertaining to native planting variety.
-See Guidelines.
+See the Guidelines.

 Highest Weight